-5.5.2 The Group's CCB Disclosure
+5.5.1 The Group's Countercyclical Capital Buffer Disclosure

-The Group's foreign exposures as at 29 February 2016, total 0.40% of total exposures.
-In line with the regulatory technical standard, the Group has chosen to simplify the identification of foreign exposures and allocate them to the place of the institution (UK) on the basis that the Group's foreign exposures are less than 2% of the aggregate of credit, trading and securitisation exposures.
+The Group's foreign exposures as at 28 February 2017, total 0.43% of total exposures.
+In line with the EBA's final Regulatory Technical Standard, the Group has chosen to simplify the identification of foreign exposures and allocate them to the place of the institution (UK) on the basis that the Group's foreign exposures are less than 2% of the aggregate of credit, trading and securitisation exposures.